rgrokett/RaspiAsteriskAlexa/README.md

 Also available: Google Voice Assistant running on Asterisk PBX on a Pi.  https://github.com/rgrokett/RaspiAsteriskGoogle

+Note that Amazon changes SDK and security req often, may cause issues here.

 # Overview
 This requires an account with Amazon and Amazon Voice Services: https://developer.amazon.com/public/solutions/alexa/alexa-voice-service